tinymce/tinymce-docs/ui-components/dialogcomponents.md

 layout: default
 title: Dialog components
 title_nav: Dialog components
-description: Dialog component summary is a reference list of all TinyMCE UI components that can be used to display simple information.
+description: A reference list of all TinyMCE dialog components.
 keywords: dialog dialogapi
 ---

-This chapter is a reference list of all TinyMCE dialog UI components.
+This chapter is a reference list of all TinyMCE dialog components.

-## Body Components
+## Body components

 The body of a dialog must be either a `panel` (a single panel) or a `tabpanel` (a collection of panels).
-Each panel can contain [interactive components](#panelcomponents) such as inputs, buttons and text.
+Each panel can contain panel components, which are either [layout components](#layoutcomponents) or [basic components](#basiccomponents) such as inputs, buttons and text.

 ### panel